srijken/web-www-v2/content/faq/_index.en.md

   - heading: Home
     faqs:
       - title: Is it legal what DIVD is doing?
-        description: "The Dutch jurisprudence is clear: if you serve a societal need with appropriate means, you are allowed to perform these small hacks in order to prevent the real damaging hacks.
-Our way of working is approved by the Dutch Public Prosecution Office the National Cyber Security Center."
+        description: "Dutch jurisprudence is clear: if you address a societal need using appropriate methods, you are permitted to execute minor hacks to prevent more damaging ones.
+The Dutch Public Prosecution Office and the National Cyber Security Center endorse our approach."
       - title: Why did I receive an email from DIVD / CSIRT?
         description: >-
           If we find a vulnerability, we'll set up a case with all the details